 We hope this information answers most of your questions about getting care at Edmonds Orthopedic Center during the COVID-19 National Health Emergency.
-If not, please contact us at 425-673-3900 or at www.edmondsortho.com.
+If not, please contact us at 425-673-3900.

 You can find more information on the Proliance Surgeons COVID-19: What You Need to Know webpage at https://www.proliancesurgeons.com/news-and-events/detail/covid-19-what-you-need-to-know

-We are proud to be in a position to support our community in this time of crisis and contribute to the overall public health response to COVID-19 by minimizing Emergency Room visits and enabling hospitals to focus their limited resources on the care of patients affected by COVID-19.
+We are proud to be in a position to support our community, contributing to the overall public health response to COVID-19 by helping to minimize Emergency Room visits and reducing exposure to COVID-19 for our patients.

-Together, we will get through this troubling time.
-For now, stay safe, enjoy time with your family, wash your hands and practice social distancing.
+Together, we will get through this as we navigate the new normal.
+For now, stay safe, enjoy time with your family, wear a mask, wash your hands, and practice social distancing.

 Edmonds Orthopedic Center